tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/Service 管理/使用 LoadBalancer 直连 Pod 模式 Service_intl_en.md

 > ?
-Currently, the CLB-to-Pod direct access mode is available for both GlobalRouter and VPC-CNI container network modes.
+The CLB-to-Pod direct access mode is available for both GlobleRouter and VPC-CNI container network modes.
 Click the cluster ID in the [cluster list](https://console.cloud.tencent.com/tke2/cluster?rid=1) to go to the cluster details page.
-On the **Basic Information** page, you can find the container network plugin used by the current cluster.
+In the **Basic Information** page, you can find the container network add-on used by the current cluster.
 >

 ## VPC-CNI Mode

-### Use limits
+### Usage limits

 - The Kubernetes version of the cluster must be 1.12 or later.
 - The VPC-CNI ENI mode must be enabled for the cluster network mode.
 - The workloads used by a service in direct access mode must adopt the VPC-CNI ENI mode.
 - Up to 200 workload replicas can be bound to the CLB backend by default.
 If you need to bind more replicas, please [submit a ticket](https://console.intl.cloud.tencent.com/workorder) to increase the quota.
 - The feature limits of a CLB bound to an ENI must be satisfied.
-For more information, please see [Binding an ENI](https://intl.cloud.tencent.com/document/product/214/32520).
+For more information, see [Binding an ENI](https://intl.cloud.tencent.com/document/product/214/32520).
 - When workloads in CLB-to-Pod direct access mode are updated, a rolling update is performed based on the health check status of the CLB, which will affect the update speed.
 - HostNetwork type workloads are not supported.